Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setups/Setup Ad-Hoc Product for an Undefined Market.md

 Before beginning the setup, go over the [[Standard Product]] Assembly Instructions for [[Ad-Hoc Product]], which walks you through each step of adding a sequence of templates to an environment.
 These instructions are similar to Template Instructions in that they include context as well as technical specifics for each build step.

-The procedures in this course cover essential processes in the Product Assembly Instructions as well as delivery guidelines for a specific [[market]].
+The procedures in this course cover essential processes in the Product Assembly Instructions as well as delivery guidelines for a specific [[Market]].

 ### Step 4: Reload the [[Global Base Dataset]]